josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/⚗️_Apothecary/🫙_Distempers/💛_Choleric_Distempers/📣_harassment_swarming.md

 ## 🏮 Footer

-*Harassment Swarming* is a living node of the Polaris Protocol.
+*📣 Harassment Swarming* is a living node of the Polaris Protocol.
 It contributes to the archive by examining crowd-convergent escalation systems, recursive outrage amplification dynamics, and the behavioural consequences of platform architectures optimised for visible collective hostility.

 > 📡 Cross-references: